 Wente's Waterfront on the north shore of our private 80-acre lake simply can't be beat!
 Non-swimmers & beginning swimmers can take advantage of our wading areas & beginning swim instruction.
-ALL Campers MUST pass the Swimmers Test as a prerequisite for all Waterfront activities-whether they are merit badges or recreational activities.
-If a camper qualifies as a non-swimmer or beginning swimmer, please see the Waterfront Director about your boating options.
+ALL Campers MUST pass the Swimmers Test as a prerequisite for ALL Waterfront activities- whether they are merit badges or recreational activities.
+If a camper qualifies as a non-swimmer or beginning swimmer, please see the Waterfront Director about your swim & boating options.

-Swim tests are offered soon after arrival, your Troop may perform swim tests prior to camp using the "Swim Classification Record" found online
+Swim tests are done during your camp tour sooner after arrival - or - your Troop may perform swim tests prior to camp using the "Swim Classification Record".

-(https://filestore.scouting.org/filestore/outdoor%20program/aquatics/pdf/430-122.pdf).
 The Wente Waterfront Director at camp will accept pre-camp swim classification test that are conducted following the procedures specified in Aquatic Supervision, No. 34346.
 The Wente Waterfront Director reserves the right to retest all participants to ensure that the swim standard have been met.

-Canoeing now 2-hrs
+Canoeing now 1-1/2 hrs